Updated Feb 3, 2023

 It also requires less equipment since the gutter cleaners can simply use a ladder to reach the gutters.
 Gutter cleaners typically charge by the hour, so a 1-story house will take less time to clean than a 2-story house.

 However, this is not always the case.
 Gutter cleaners may charge more to clean gutters on a 1-story house if the gutters are located in a difficult-to-reach area.
 Alternatively, if you compare a 2,200-square-foot ranch to a 2-story home of the same size, the ranch may cost more for gutter cleaning.
 This is because the ranch has a 2,200 square-foot roof and more gutter length than the 2-story home with only a 1,100 square-foot roof.
 You can apply the same logic to a three-story home.

 You can save money on rain gutter cleaning by doing it yourself.
 However, there are some risks associated with DIY gutter cleaning.
-First, you must invest in a ladder or other equipment to reach the gutters.

 Hiring a professional gutter cleaner is generally the best option for most homeowners.
 Gutter cleaners have the experience and equipment to clean your gutters quickly and safely.
 They also know how to properly dispose of the debris they remove from your gutters.
 And most importantly, during the gutter cleaning job, they will ensure your gutters drain properly – away from your foundation and landscaping – to prevent costly